Moab with Kids: Best Things to Do + Tips from a Mom of 4

 Loving This Adventure contains affiliate links, which means I may earn a small commission if you make a purchase through my links—at no extra cost to you.
 Loving This Adventure is also a member of the Amazon Services LLC Associates Program.
 If you make a purchase using one of these Amazon links, I may receive compensation at no extra cost to you.
 See my Disclosure Policy and for more information.

-Moab, Utah is one of the most breathtaking places we’ve ever visited—and it’s surprisingly perfect for families.
+Moab, Utah is one of the most breathtaking places our family has ever visited.

-With red rock landscapes, wide open spaces, and tons of outdoor adventure, it’s the kind of trip your kids will talk about for years.
+The red rock landscapes, wide open spaces, and endless outdoor adventures make it a trip your kids will talk about long after you get home.

 A lady and two boys with the welcome sign in Moab, Utah.